Alfresco/docs-alfresco/microsoft-azure/latest/index.md

 * Configurable retries and timeouts for large file uploads and downloads
 * Accelerate local content download using [Direct Access URLs]({% link microsoft-azure/latest/config/direct-access.md %})
 * [Cloud Storage Properties]({% link microsoft-azure/latest/config/index.md %}#cloud-storage-properties)

-> **Note:** The Alfresco Content Connector for Azure module can be applied to Content Services 7.2 or later.

 > **Note:** For improved performance of the Azure Connector, you may wish to run your Content Services instance on an Azure VM connected to Azure Blob storage.